 Year 10 Philosophy

-The focus of the unit is relationships, investigating our relationships with family, friends, loved ones, animals, authority, strangers and the environment.
-The big questions, such as “What is love?”, “Should we submit to social rules?” and ‘Should animals have equal rights to humans?” will be explored and debated.
-You will be using knowledge, reasoning and logic to formulate your own ideas and approaches to a variety of philosophical areas.
+In Year 10 Philosophy you will discuss and dissect intriguing questions such as “What is love?”, “Should we submit to social rules?” and ‘Should animals have equal rights to humans?”
+You will be using knowledge, reasoning and logic to formulate your ideas.

 What do you do?